cesargb/laravel-logs-rotate/README.md

 ## Usage

-In this moment, all days at 00:00 your App run a schedule to rotate all logs files.
+In this moment, every days at 00:00 your App run a schedule to rotate the Laravel logs files.

 ## Custom Usage

-If need change the frecuency or other function yo can modifi the config file.
+If need change the frecuency or other function you can modify the config file.

 You can publish config file with: